 Do you know what I haven’t been good at lately?
-Writing this blog series.
+Writing this blog series on prayer.
 I’m sorry about that.

 This started as a summer blog series, now it’s Fall.
 If you’re new to our blog, you have no idea this series is running like molasses.
 But if you’re not, you might have wondered what happened.

 I was sick for a little while—and I wrote on my other blog about that.
 But truth is, I can’t blame my writing absence on sickness.
 I just had other things going on.

 Which relates to our previous blog post.
 We asked you to identify the obstacles that are in the way of the prayer life you’ve always dreamed of.
 This “obstacles” question (what’s in your way?) is important to ask, but only after you’ve examined the state of your current prayer life (how is it now?) and thought about the prayer life you want to have (what do I want it to be?).